A vibrant and diverse evangelical Christian community.

 • from other parts of the UK who wish to train and serve in the North East;

-The Relay Bursaries are available for study on our BA in Theology, Ministry, and Mission and our MA in Theology and Ministry programmes, at three levels:
+The Relay Bursaries are available for study on our BA in Theology, Ministry, and Mission, at Certificate, Diploma, and Degree level, and our MA in Theology and Ministry programmes.

-The award of a Bursary is for the duration of the programme (i.e. up to 3 years).
-Examples of envisaged applicants would include (but are not limited to): an individual from the North East taking our BA full-time over 3 years; an individual wanting to take the HE Certificate (first year of the BA) in 1 year whilst exploring a vocation; an individual extending study by 1 year to complete a BA who would otherwise be unable to do this; an individual moving to the North East to complete our MA in 1 year, with a view to ministry or further theological study in the region.
+Examples of envisaged applicants would include (but are not limited to): an individual from the North East sensing a call to ministry and taking our BA full-time over 3 years; an individual wanting to take the HE Certificate (first year of the BA) in 1 year whilst exploring a vocation; an individual extending study by 1 year to complete a BA who would otherwise be unable to do this; an individual moving to the North East to complete our MA, with a view to ministry or further theological study in the region.

 The Bursaries will be awarded to individuals who meet the above criteria, via our Bursary Application Form which is available from cranmer.admissions@durham.ac.uk (or downloaded below) and must be returned by 31 July.